Advanced Therapy for Abdominal Scarring and Adhesions

 Abdominal Adhesion Specialists in NYC

 Successful abdominal adhesion treatment begins with a thorough and accurate diagnosis.
-The clinic at NYDNRehab features the most advanced high-resolution diagnostic ultrasound equipment available.
-Dr. Kalika is a recognized expert in diagnostic ultrasonography, with multiple scientific publications to his credit.
+The clinic at NYDNRehab features the most advanced high-resolution diagnostic ultrasonography available.
+Dr. Kalika is a recognized expert in diagnostic ultrasound, with multiple scientific publications to his credit.
+Our clinic features the latest regenerative technologies, orthobiologic procedures, and evidence-based therapies

 Request an appointment » map Our location: 11 West 25th Street 5th floor, New York, NY 10010